Fears of possible recent increase in Strep A infections in the US amid UK outbreak

 “... the more exposure [a person] has, the more likely they will be infected.
 However, there are many benefits of peer interaction and socialization.”

-What shouuld you do if you suspect your child has Strep A?
+What should you do if you suspect your child has Strep A?

 Strep A infections can be diagnosed through a rapid strep test that involves swabbing the throat.